Banks trim risk but fail to raise provisions ahead of EU review

 Assets such as unsecured personal loans, distressed commercial loans and certain derivatives carry a higher risk weighting, while government bonds are unweighted.

-Swiss bank UBS UBSN.VX cut 9 billion Swiss francs of risk-weighted assets (RWA) in the quarter by exiting derivatives positions, while Spain's Bankia (BKIA.MC) traded risky real estate assets with national "bad bank" Sareb for 19.5 billion euros of government-guaranteed bonds.
+Swiss bank UBS UBSN.VX cut 9 billion Swiss francs ($10 billion) of risk-weighted assets (RWA) in the quarter by exiting derivatives positions, while Spain's Bankia (BKIA.MC) traded risky real estate assets with national "bad bank" Sareb for 19.5 billion euros ($26.6 billion) of government-guaranteed bonds.

 But almost two thirds of the banks took lower charges for loan losses in the third quarter than a year earlier, and the 'coverage ratio' - what they set aside for losses relative to their stock of impaired loans - rose only marginally.